TeskaLabs/CatVision-Docs/guide/for-non-developers.md

 ## Welcome to non-dev guide!

-As you know, CatVision.io is a developer kit, so you need a developer for successful implementation.
+As you know, CatVision.io is a developer kit, so you need a software developer for successful implementation.
 But before you invite him to check this out, stay with us little longer, we want to tell you something.

 ## What is the purpose of CatVision.io?